Galoomba/RecyclerViewBaseAdapter/README.md

 	}

 # How to use!
-* Make you Data module Class
+* Make your Data module Class
 * Extend one of the Custom Views and design your list item
-* Attatch the Adapter to the recyclerView
+* Attach the Adapter to the recyclerView

 ### First implement your module class
 ``` java